eosnetworkfoundation/docs/docs/20_smart-contracts/40_guides/10_resources_guide.md

 #### Buy RAM In Bytes

-For example the below command buys for account `bob` 1000 RAM bytes at the current market RAM price.
+For example, the below command buys for account `bob` 1000 RAM bytes at the current market RAM price.
 The cost for the RAM and the execution of this transaction is covered by the `alice` account and the transaction is authorized by the `active` key of the `alice` account.

 ```shell
 dune -- cleos system buyrambytes alice bob "1000" -p alice@active